 The Youth Partnership has a long-standing tradition of supporting youth work development and practice across Europe, notably through the creation of capacity-building tools and publications for the youth work community of practice.

-In 2026-2028, the Youth Partnership will play an enhanced role in contributing to the professional development of youth workers, supporting and empowering young people, and addressing new challenges and emerging topics.
-This will build on the specific nature of this co-operation programme between the European Commission and the Council of Europe, a programme grounded in youth research, bridging research and practice, and situated at the intersection of both institutions’ strategies and political agendas.
+Building on the existing co-operation between the European Commission and the Council of Europe, in 2026-2028, the Youth Partnership will play an enhanced role in contributing to the professional development of youth workers, supporting and empowering young people, and addressing new challenges and emerging topics.

 Objectives

-The Youth Partnership will organise a series of “evidence-based seminars” aimed at strengthening the capacity of youth workers by linking their daily practice with the latest research findings (from the Youth Partnership, universities, researchers and experts), policy developments, and shared priorities of the European Commission and the Council of Europe.
+The Youth Partnership will organise a series of “evidence-based seminars” aimed at strengthening the capacity of youth workers by linking their daily practice with the latest research findings, policy developments, and shared priorities of the European Commission and the Council of Europe.

 • Translate research and knowledge into everyday action for youth workers and the youth work community of practice.